DFINITY-Education/web-development/module-4.md

 **`voteOnProposal`** allows stakeholders to vote for or against an active proposal

 * Accepts two parameters: `propNum`, which represents the index of the proposal in the `proposals` list, and `vote`, which is a vote for the corresponding proposal (which must be the variant type `Vote`)
-* You must first check if the proposal is valid by calling `_checkProposal`
+* You must first check if the proposal is active (i.e. that it hasn't exceeded its time to live, or `ttl`) by calling `_checkProposal`
   * If `_checkProposal` throws an error, be sure to return that same error for `voteOnProposal` as well
 * `_checkProposal` returns the status of the proposal that you passed in, so you must condition on this status
   * If the proposal is active, then increment either the `votesFor` or `votesAgainst` attributes of the given proposal depending on the `vote` that was cast